 Your kittens might be growing fast, and they may also seem to have a huge appetite – but their eyes can be bigger than their tiny bellies!
 Here are some tips to help you work out how much to feed your kitten.

 - As they get older, reduce their meals to three times a day.
 By six months, you can be feeding a kitten two meals a day.
-Remember, cats are adapted to eat little and often – so unlike dogs, they need to be fed more than once a day!
+Remember, cats are adapted to eat little and often – so unlike dogs, they definitely need to be fed more than once a day!

 Table scraps aren’t always good for your kitten.
 Human food tends to be rich and high in calories, but low in the nutrients kittens need.
 In fact, some of it can be harmful to kittens or cats or upset their stomachs.